 The simulation window does not itself have to show all the detail in your simulation.

-Create a sub-window by dragging a box around the objects you would like in the sub-window and clicking the RIGHT mouse button.
-Choose MAKE SUB WINDOW from the menu displayed.
+Create a sub-process by dragging a box around the objects you would like in the sub-process and right-clicking the mouse.
+Choose 'Create Sub Process' from the menu displayed.

-Sub-windows can also be used to create Components.
-Open the Sub-window and then click on the Simul8 logo in the top left corner.
-This will open the System Menu, offering the option to Create Component, similar to the right click option normally used.
+A sub-process can also be used to create Components.
+Open the sub-process and then click on the Simul8 logo in the top left corner.
+This will open the System Menu, offering the option to 'Create Component', similar to the right click option normally used.